Retreats

 Location: The Ranch at NRS, 309 CR 4228, Decatur, TX 76234

-Clinicians: Stacy Westfall, Ryan Rose & Special Guests
+Clinicians: Craig Cameron, Ryan Rose & Special Guests

 Road to the Horse Championship Competitor Ryan Rose: Ryan Rose is a respected horsemanship specialist, professional horse trainer, and clinician known for his ability to help riders build stronger partnerships with their horses.
 With more than 20 years of experience, he has trained thousands of horses—including difficult horses and wild mustangs—and shares his knowledge with a global audience through clinics, workshops, and online education.
 Influenced by renowned horsemen such as Pat Parelli, Doug Jordan, and Craig Johnson, Ryan’s philosophy emphasizes trust, communication, and connection, helping riders create confident, willing horses.